 Prior to being elected to Congress, Weber served four years in the Texas State House.
 During his tenure, Weber served on the committees of Environmental Regulation, Public Education, and as Vice Chair of Border and Intergovernmental Affairs.

 As the Vice Chair of the Energy subcommittee of Science, Space, and Technology, Randy Weber has been a leader in the effort to unleash the energy industry.
 On May 22, Weber’s first amendment passed the House floor, this amendment incorporates the scientific findings to provide further reason why the Keystone XL Pipeline permits should be approved.

 While serving at the Texas House, Randy Weber authored landmark legislation to combat human trafficking and protect women, young girls and boys - some as young as 12 years old.
 On the House Foreign Affairs committee, Weber is continuing the fight against human trafficking, as well as, co-sponsoring legislation to strengthen our foreign policies and relationship with our allies across the globe.

 As a freshman member of Congress, Weber is committed to advocating for America’s job creators and hardworking families.
 He understands that lower taxes and less government mandates will help relieve taxpayers’ tightened purse strings and allow job creators to cultivate and grow their business in a more stable environment.

-Weber has lived in a 20-mile radius for over 59 years, and been married to Brenda Weber, a retired schoolteacher, for over 37 years.
+Weber has lived in a 20-mile radius for all his life, and has been married to Brenda Weber, a retired schoolteacher, for over 37 years.
 He is a graduate of Alvin Community College and holds a Bachelor of Science from the University of Houston at Clear Lake.
 Randy and Brenda have three children and six wonderful grandchildren.

 For a copy of my this biography or for more information, please contact my Washington, DC office